erwanM974/hibou_label/README.md

 ## Help

 The HIBOU executable provides a small documentation about its interface.
-This can be accessed by tying "hibou_label help" or "hibou_label -h".
+This can be accessed by typing "hibou_label help" or "hibou_label -h".
 It explaines that there are 4 sub-commands in HIBOU:
 - "draw" (to be used as "hibou_label draw <.hsf file>"), which draws as a sequence diagram a given interaction
 - "analyze" (to be used as "hibou_label analyze <.hsf file> <.htf file>"), which analyze a multi-trace w.r.t. an interaction